SolaceProducts/pubsubplus-kubernetes-quickstart/README.md

 # END: internal use
 ```

-By default this method has installed the Operator in the `operators` namespace.
+By default this method installs the Operator in the `operators` namespace.

 #### b) Direct Option

-Following steps will directly install the Operator:
+The following commands directly install the Operator:

 ```bash
 # BEGIN: For internal use only, DELETE when publishing